 Here are a few tips that can make your child's summer experience a great one, distilled from our 50+ years of experience at Camp Riverbend!

 If this is your child's first year at Riverbend, plan to come to our New Camper Orientation Day and/or Welcome Day in June 2014.
 You and your child will see Camp, meet other children and meet your child's counselors.
 More details will be sent to registered families about these events in late May or early June.

 Here is a great resource for parents and campers getting ready for this coming summer.
 Dr. Chris Thurber is a board-certified clinical psychologist, author, consultant, and father.
 He's also a camping professional with over 30 years of camp experience.
 Click here to view Part 1 and Part 2 of his "Summer Camp Prep Tips" slide show.
 We really liked his advice and think it may be helpful for you too!

 Lost and Found:

 At the end of summer, there is always a pile of campers belongings left at camp.
 This is an expensive waste for our families!
-As a way to target the problem of lost belongings and a large lost and found closet, we are encouraging our parents to label all their children's belongings.
+As a way to target the problem of lost belongings and a large lost and found closet, we ask parents to label all their children's belongings.

 We STRONGLY recommend that you label all items your child comes to camp with...shirts, shorts, bathing suits, towels, sweatshirts, sneakers, flip flops, water bottles, hats, etc. Once you label items, check them occasionally during the summer to make sure that your name is still clearly legible.